How we can all train up our brain’s innate power to empathise

 But if you want to develop your empathy into moral integrity and judgement, then seek out great art – the best novels, poems and plays, and remember to enjoy them; after all, this is what you’ve been doing since you were born.

-Professor Hew Gill joined Sunway University as head of the Psychology Department after a successful multi-track career as an entrepreneur, public servant, banker, senior leader and business consultant.
+Professor Hew Gill is the Associate Provost of Sunway University and returned to academia after a successful multi-track career as an entrepreneur, public servant, banker, senior leader and business consultant.
 He is a frequent broadcaster and sought-after public speaker on a range of business and psychological subjects, and is always interested in commercial research and consultancy projects.
 To engage with Hew, e-mail us at firstname.lastname@example.org